mononym/dotyaml/docs/guides/getting_started.md

 Now the application starts fine, even if the `PASSWORD` value is empty.
 Probably a password needs to have a value, so using `:string!` for the second argument is probably more appropriate, but you can decide this on a case-by-case basis.

-Understanding type-casting is another core concept in helping to leverage `Dotenvy` so  your app get what it needs to run.
+Understanding type-casting is another core concept in helping to leverage `Dotyaml` so  your app get what it needs to run.

 > ### Core Concept: type-casting {: .info}
 >
-> For each variable you read via `Dotenvy.env!/2` in `config/runtime.exs`, you
+> For each variable you read via `Dotyaml.env!/2` in `config/runtime.exs`, you
 > should consider what the resulting Elixir value needs to be.
 Can the value be empty?
 Are
 > `nil` values allowed?
-Choose the [conversion type](`t:Dotenvy.Transformer.conversion_type/0`)
+Choose the [conversion type](`t:Dotyaml.Transformer.conversion_type/0`)
 > that best supplies your app with the value it needs.

-See the section on [releases](docs/guides/releases.md) for further information on how `Dotenvy` works in the context of a Mix release.
+See the section on [releases](docs/guides/releases.md) for further information on how `Dotyaml` works in the context of a Mix release.